niklaas/port-builder/Readme.md

 1. You must subscribe to Amazon AWS and have your "Access Key" and "Secret Key" at hand.

-2. Create a SSH keyfile that is not password-protected (with its corresponding public key `insecure-keyfile.pub`) e.g., `ssh-keygen -t rsa -b 4096 -N '' -f ~/.ssh/insecure-keyfile`.
+2. If you don't have one, create a SSH keyfile that is *not* password-protected (with its corresponding public key `insecure-keyfile.pub`) e.g., `ssh-keygen -t rsa -b 4096 -N '' -f ~/.ssh/insecure-keyfile`.
 Remember where you put that file.

 3. You need some basic understanding of Terraform and poudriere.
 While this skeleton automates a lot, it is not as user-friendly as it should